nishimachi-rmendoza/GCStoGoogleSheets/README.md

 # GCStoGoogleSheets
 Premade boilerplate code for getting a CSV from Google Cloud Storage to Google Sheets.
-In order to get this pipeline working, you will need to follow the instructions on this page and use the function in the repo.
+In order to get this pipeline working, you will need to follow the instructions on this page and use the code files in the repo.

 How to setup the infrastructure